MariaALomran/ARTI308-Lab11/README.md

 ## Dataset Description

-The dataset includes credit card customer information related to spending, payments, and account activity.
+The dataset contains credit card customer information related to spending, payments, and account activity.

 ### Main Features

-Some of the important columns used in the project are:
+Some of the important features in the dataset are:

 - Balance
 - Purchases